Hibou57/PostiATS-Utilities/doc/lexemes-guide.md

 Use of symbolic identifiers is more restricted than use of alphanumeric identifiers.

-Symbolic identifiers can contains the characters which open and close C/C++ like comments.
-If it starts with "//" or "/*", it opens a comment; if contains "//" or "/*" and does not start with it, it does not open a comment.
+Symbolic identifiers can contain the characters which open and close C/C++ like comments.
+If it starts with "//" or "/\*", it opens a comment; if contains "//" or "/\*" and does not start with it, it does not open a comment.
 This should be used with care to not prevent readability.

 Later, alphanumeric identifiers will be referred to as `ALNUM` and symbolic identifiers will be referred to as `SYMBOL` (to not be confused with